D2jc/PrizePicksPredictor/README.md

 1. We’ll pick a single week and specific players to make a prediction within the NBA season to focus on our predictions.
 By fixing this time period, we’ll ensure that our data and model align with the lines available during that week, providing a consistent basis for evaluating player performance.
 3. Lock in Lines for Each Player: For this chosen week, we’ll record PrizePicks lines for points, rebounds, and assists for each player.
 These lines will serve as the target thresholds in our model, determining whether a player will go “over” or “under” in each category.

+## Data Visualization
+Run the Jupyter Notebook called dataVis.ipynb.
+This notebook has many different visualizations of the data set that we are using.
+Most of the visualizations that we have created revolve around the difference between home and visitor team performance in the NBA data that we have scraped.